Pabl01/ColorizeAI/README.md

 * Go to your Drive and create a "IA - Colorize" folder.

-* In this folder, import all the folders included in the repository (Dataset, Checkpoint)
+* In this folder, import all the folders included in the repository (Data, Checkpoint)

 ## Step 2 : Running the code